VlcekGroup/G12KBA/README.md

 Future implementations will include

--Reconstruction of off diagonal components of Green's function -More general Hamiltonians(different driving fields) -Functions for calculating more quantities from G1 and G2(spectrum, energies, etc)
+- Reconstruction of off diagonal components of Green's function
+- More general Hamiltonians(different driving fields)
+- Functions for calculating more quantities from G1 and G2(spectrum, energies, etc)